dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ## External Settings – Camera Enhancer Settings

+Users can optimize the parameter settings to prevent misreading but this is not the only way to improve the accuracy.
 For the interactive video scenarios, promoting the quality of the video will definitely improve the barcode decoding accuracy.
 Although there is no camera control APIs within the Dynamsoft Barcode Reader API, Dynamsoft Camera Enhancer (DCE) APIs offer the ability to take control of the input video streaming.
 DCE is an SDK that integrates the camera control API and video frame pre-processing features.
 It can be easily bound to the Barcode Reader and enables users to optimize the input video streaming when using the Barcode Reader.
 The following DCE settings and functions can help improve the accuracy of barcode decoding:

 ### Filter Out the Blurry Frames